mahouboy23/IB-notes/TOK WORK 4.md

-3. **Provide a real-life example of a lav you have actually done for each of the following criteria**: a/  It was an experiment in biology where we tried to visualize and find the different parts of a cell. b/ c/ I tried to predict using machine learning what a
+3. **Provide a real-life example of a lav you have actually done for each of the following criteria**: a/  It was an experiment in biology where we tried to visualize and find the different parts of a cell. b/
+  c/ I tried to predict using machine learning what the results of a football match